mautrix/docs/src/bridges/general/double-puppeting.md

 0. Set up [matrix-synapse-shared-secret-auth] on your Synapse.
 1. Add the login shared secret to `bridge` → `login_shared_secret_map` in the config file under the correct server name.
-   * In past bridge versions, the field was called `login_shared_secret`, as double puppeting was only supported for local users.
+   * In Go-based bridges (WhatsApp and iMessage) and in past versions of Python-based bridges, the field is called `login_shared_secret`, as double puppeting was only supported for local users.
 2. The bridge will now automatically enable double puppeting for all local users when they log into the bridge.